annietsang23/NephroticNotebookApp/README.md

   - SQLite3 is chosen to build in-device storage for user profile, prescription plans and test result input history.
   - Ionic Storage is used for saving temporary data during app usage.
 - Testing
+  - Testing covers every aspect of the app up to actual deployment.
-  - Compatibility Testing performed for various iOS and Android devices using Xcode and Android Studio.
+  - Compatibility Testing was performed for various iOS and Android devices using Xcode and Android Studio.
+Our app works well with different screen sizes with minor text clippings in latest iOS devices.
   - Stress Testing was conducted by creating dummy daily input data over a period of 7 years (over 2000 records).
-  - User Acceptance Testing with 10 user cases was conducted.
+  - User Acceptance Testing with 10 user cases was conducted with favourable user feedback.